Consortium for Ocean Leadership Policy Internship

 - a C.V. or resume,

-- a writing sample (must be three pages or less),
+- a writing sample (must be three pages or less, excerpts allowed),

 - a letter of recommendation (and/or sponsorship letter if applying from an Ocean Leadership member institution) from a university representative or faculty member.

 Incomplete application packages and additional materials won’t be considered.
-All documents and file names must include applicant’s name.
+All document pages and file names must include applicant’s last name.

 Also, be sure to check out our “Policy Intern Spotlight” page.